About Gilgit Baltistan

 Shina language is primarily spoken in Diamer, Astore, Gilgit, Ghizer and Nagar.
 There are a small amount of Shina speakers in Skardu, Kharmang and Hunza too.
 Shina is a Dardic language which is Indo Arian language.

-Balti language is spoken in Skardu, Shigar , Kharmang and Ghanche in Baltistan division.
-Balti is a branch of Tibetan language.
+Balti language is spoken in Skardu, Shigar, Kharmang and Ghanche in the Baltistan division.
+Balti is a branch of the Tibetan language.
 Its sister language is Ladakhi.
-Balti is one of the classic Tibetan language.
-Tibetan language is spoken in Tibet, Nepal.
-Bhutan, Sikkim India, western provinces of China and Ladakh.
+Balti is one of the classic Tibetan languages.
+The Tibetan language is spoken in Tibet, Nepal.
+Bhutan, Sikkim India, western provinces of China, and Ladakh.
+The Tibetan culture can be seen in arts, architecture and music in Baltistan that’s why Baltistan is also called Little Tibet.

 Political Status of Gilgit Baltistan

-Gilgit Baltistan is now an administrative unit of Pakistan with Gilgit city as its capital.
+Gilgit Baltistan got independence from Maharaja Jammu Kashmir on 1st November 1947.
+That’s why Gilgit baltistan independence day is celebrated on 1st November.
+Gilgit Baltistan is now an administrative unit of Pakistan.
+Gilgit Baltistan’s capital is Gilgit city.
 GB is neither a province of Pakistan nor a state.
-It has semi provincial system of government with a local assembly namely Gilgit Baltistan Legislative Assembly GBLA.
+It has a semi provincial system of government with a local assembly namely the Gilgit Baltistan Legislative Assembly GBLA.
 GBLA has limited powers of legislation.
-Beside GBLA there is a council in Islamabad namely GB Council.
-The head of GB council is prime minister of Pakistan.
+Moreover, there is a council in Islamabad namely GB Council.
+The head of the GB council is the prime minister of Pakistan.
 Gilgit Baltistan Government has limited power.